Bill-Gray/PDCursesMod/docs/MANUAL.md

    ncols to COLS - begx.
 Create a new full-screen window by calling newwin(0, 0, 0, 0).

    delwin() deletes the named window, freeing all associated memory.
-In the case of overlapping windows, subwindows should be deleted before the main window.
+   Subwindows must be deleted before the main window can be deleted.

    mvwin() moves the window so that the upper left-hand corner is at position (y,x).
 If the move would cause the window to be off the